ibexa/documentation-user/docs/search.md

 The result list also shows which languages the Content item is translated to.

-## Simplified filtered search
+## Filtered search

-Simplified filtered search allows you to filter by:
+Filtered search allows you to filter by:

  - Content Type
  - Section